Post-processing of coronary and myocardial spatial data

 \subsubsection{Generation Assignation}

 The collection of segments can be hierarchically ordered according to the generation to which they belong.
-Generation affiliation can be used as a filter for segments.
-In order to apply such a filter, it is necessary to sort the nodes into generations.
-The 0-th generation contains only the segment that contains the inlet node.
-Given $i$ sorted generations, the $(i+1)$-th generation contains segments that begin with the final nodes of the $i$-th generation.
-It is possible to sort any subset of segments into generations.
+In addition to being helpful when removing spuriously short segments, generation affiliation can be used as a filter for segments.
+In either case, it is necessary to sort the nodes into generations.
+The $0^{\rm th}$ generation contains the segment with the inlet node.
+Given the $i$ sorted generations, the $(i+1)^{\rm st}$ generation contains segments that begin with the final nodes of the $i^{\rm th}$ generation.
+It is possible to sort any subset of the segments into generations.
+The 3910 segments in this data set can be sorted into 42 generations.

-The 3910 segments discussed here can be sorted into 42 generations.
-A projection of the first four generations is shown in Fig.~\ref{fig:gens}(a).
-It is surprising that there appear to be three segments that arise directly from the $0$-th generation, but these segments belong to the 1-st and 2-nd generations; this indicates that there is a vessel in the 1-st generation that is too small to see.
-This short segment can be clearly seen in Fig.~\ref{fig:gens}(b) with 30 times magnification centered at the first junction.
-The short segment contains only two nodes, while its sibling contains 51 nodes, and its daughters contain 9 and 39 nodes.
+A coronal projection (onto the $(x, y)$-plane) of the first four generations is shown in Fig.~\ref{fig:gens:bif}.
+From the figure, it appears as if the vessels of generations 1 and 2 arise directly from the $0^{\rm th}$ generation.
+This occurs due to the presence of a spuriously short segment in $1^{\rm st}$ generation that is too short to be seen on such a scale.
+This short segment can be clearly seen in Fig.~\ref{fig:gens:bif:zoom} which is a 30 times magnification of Fig.~\ref{fig:gens:bif} centred at the first junction.
+The spuriously short segment contains only 2 nodes, while its sibling contains 51 nodes, and its daughters contain 9 and 39 nodes.